Uncommon Knowledge - Home Page Uncommon Knowledge - Home Page

 Sometimes when you talk about quitting smoking to a smoker, you see a look of terror (or defiance!) flit across their features – even if they have explicitly asked for help in quitting.

 I had to laugh the other day at a little boy I saw at the Marina.
 His mum was trying to persuade the little lad, clad in a life jacket he didn’t need, to lend it to another little fellow, who did need it.
-He wasn’t having any of it, and she gave up.
-But a moment after she turned away, didn’t the wee lad announce to his mate, “It’s too hot to wear this jacket.
-You can have it!”

 I’ll quit smoking – but only on my own terms!

 Coming up with his own reason to give up the life jacket, rather than simply ‘doing what he was told’, instantly gave the little boy a sense of autonomy – something that’s vital to all of us.
+Each one of us wants to feel the independence of our decisions.

 3 questions that will enlist your smoker’s personal autonomy